 We will address these questions in more detail in the next chapters.
-Additionally, in Section III we will also discuss, how to communicate to customers about new releases and older versions support discontinuance, and how to stimulate them to adopt new API versions.
+Additionally, in Section III we will also discuss, how to communicate to customers about new releases and discontinued supporting of older versions, and how to stimulate them to adopt new API versions.